zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

     });
   });
 });

+<a name="unit-test-framework-creating-a-project-from-scratch-build-time-configuration-update-the-tsconfig-json-file"></a>
+#### Update the tsconfig.json file

-1. To compile your test, and for dev time Intellisense, the project should have a `./tsconfig.json` file, as in the following example.
+To compile your test, and for dev time Intellisense, the project should have a `./tsconfig.json` file, as in the following example.

  {
     "compileOnSave": true,